Research

 Working Papers

-Proportional electoral systems are often seen as the best means to produce descriptively representative government.
-In this paper, I argue that majority bonuses—whereby the party that obtains a plurality of votes automatically obtains an absolute majority in the legislature—can actually bolster the number of statistically atypical working-class candidates that manage to obtain office.
-The difference can be mechanically driven, as workers are systematically granted lower placements on party lists.
-Majority bonuses increase the number of seats allocated to winning parties, thereby reducing the number of parties in a given legislature.
-These dynamics enable a larger number of workers with low list placements to enter elected office.
-As a test of theory, I present evidence from a natural experiment on a municipality-level change in Italian electoral law.
+Proportionality in electoral systems is often seen as the best means to produce statistically representative government.
+In this paper, I argue that majority bonuses---whereby the party that obtains a plurality of votes automatically obtains an absolute majority in the legislature---can bolster the number of statistically atypical working-class candidates that manage to obtain office in PR systems.
+The difference is mechanically driven, as workers are systematically granted lower placements on party lists.
+Majority bonuses increase the number of seats allocated to winning parties, which allows a larger number of workers with low list placements to enter politics.
+As a test of theory, I present evidence from a natural experiment on a municipality-level change in electoral formulas, which took place in Italy in 1993.
+Leveraging a reverse difference-in-discontinuities design, I find that the bonus improved working class representation in municipal councils, without distorting winning party votes shares, or electoral turnout---and in spite of having mainly benefited mainstream right-of-center parties, that have minimal incentives to cater to the working class vote.

 In Progress

-Social Class and Fiscal Policy Enactment among Italian Mayors (with Pietro Panizza)
+Social Class and Economic Policy Enactment among Municipal Executives (with Pietro Panizza)